vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 **List your assets including their sources and licenses.**

-*Jungle* - The background sound in the Jungle level is from [Ludum Dare](http://ludumdare.com/compo/ludum-dare-32/).
+*Jungle* - The background soundtrack in the Jungle level is from [Ludum Dare](http://ludumdare.com/compo/ludum-dare-32/).

-*Village* - The background sound in the Village level is from the Unity Asset Store by [Zero Rare](https://assetstore.unity.com/packages/audio/sound-fx/sound-fx-retro-pack-121743).
+*Village* - The background soundtrack in the Village level is from the Unity Asset Store by [Zero Rare](https://assetstore.unity.com/packages/audio/sound-fx/sound-fx-retro-pack-121743).

+*City* - The background soundtrack in the City level is from [Sound Image](https://soundimage.org/city-urban/).

-*Jump* - The jump sound effect is from a free sound effect pack from the Unity Asset Store by [Zero Rare](https://assetstore.unity.com/packages/audio/sound-fx/sound-fx-retro-pack-121743).
+*Jump* - The jump soundtrack effect is from a free sound effect pack from the Unity Asset Store by [Zero Rare](https://assetstore.unity.com/packages/audio/sound-fx/sound-fx-retro-pack-121743).

 **Describe the implementation of your audio system.**